Picture of white bobbins in a warehouse

 Remember.
 It was 2015, in Paris.
 Gathered for the COP 21, the countries of the world set a goal that was essential for the survival of the planet: to achieve carbon neutrality by 2050.
 The challenge is immense.
 It implies living differently, and without further delay.

 Among the major habits to be changed are the way we consume, of course, but also, upstream, the way we produce.
 Or how to make the objects that are useful to us without damaging biodiversity, water, air and the climate.
 This is a vast question, which raises many others.
-In particular, the question of scale: is it better for the environment to produce small quantities all over the place or many in one place?
-In other words, have large modern factories become 'anti-environmental'?
-We try to answer this question here!
+In particular, the question of scale: for example, is it better for the environment to produce small quantities all over the place or many in one place?

 We start with a reminder: production = impact